craiglockwood/knifetalk/_posts/2017-04-05-walter-sorells.markdown

 Craig speaks with Walter Sorells about his life as a professional knife maker, his widly succesful Youtube channel and his traditional techniques.

-<blockquote class="largeQuote">“All our dreams can come true, if we have the courage to pursue them.” - Walt Disney</blockquote>
+<blockquote class="largeQuote">“A choice quote taken from the podcast.” - Walter Sorells</blockquote>